CNUUAS/CNUUAS.github.io/README.md

 ### To add new Team Members to Team Pages
  - Edit the list found in the file `js\teamMembers.js`
  - Follow the formula of the other Team Members
- - The Team Mebers will be exported and created dynamically
+ - The Team Members will be exported and created dynamically

 ### To Update Navigation Menu
 **File:** `components/navbar.html`